-Annual economic growth has slowed in nine of the past 10 quarters, hitting domestic as well as overseas firms such as Apple Inc (AAPL.O), but indications that the economy is now stabilizing should help drive Beijing's reform efforts and lift consumer sentiment.
+Annual economic growth has slowed in nine of the past 10 quarters, hitting domestic as well as overseas firms such as Apple Inc, but indications that the economy is now stabilising should help drive Beijing's reform efforts and lift consumer sentiment.

 "We are better equipped than ever to face the uncertainties ahead and to capitalize on promising opportunities when they arise," said the conglomerate, which operates China's second-largest hypermarket chain and the mainland's biggest brewery.

 Consultancy China Market Research Group recently polled 1,000 middle-class consumers who earn $6,000-$15,000 a year and found that most people were worried about the future.